 First, there is a lot of measuring of active customers.
 Measuring sales and reporting on social media is great, but it only reflects what customers who are already engaged with the brand are doing.
 Growth depends on understanding those people who are not currently buying or engaged.
 If you define your customers purely as the people who already like or are engaged with your brand, you won’t uncover insights that will help you to attract new customers.

 A lot of dirty data is being used as if it is clean.
 This came to light particularly in our findings on teenagers in our report on privacy, Private Lives.
 Teenagers so overtly share their lives on social media, that it seems counter intuitive to suggest they are at all concerned about privacy.
 However, if you scratch beneath the surface of that primary behaviour, you find another one that is masking what is really going on.
-They use sophisticated means to protect their privacy including providing dirty.
+They use sophisticated means to protect their privacy including providing dirty data.
 This has big implications for research and can’t afford to be ignored, however uncomfortable.

 Measuring the Wrong Thing